JonEjikeme/JonEjikeme.github.io/portfolio/_posts/2024-05-25-Cluster-Server.md

 ## NFS Server

 To share configuration files across all nodes in the cluster, I decided to implement a Network File System (NFS) server.
 NFS is a protocol that enables file sharing between computers, similar to the SMB protocol in Windows.
 In this setup, the NFS server is hosted on the second node.
 I also utilized AutoFS, a program that automatically mounts file systems when accessed and can be configured to unmount them after a specified period of inactivity.
-This feature helps mitigate potential issues related to improper mounting of the file system.
+AutoFS is useful because it prevents stale NFS mounts by dynamically mounting only when accessed, reducing unnecessary resource usage.

 ## Conclusion

 This project has been an invaluable learning experience.
 It has allowed me to deepen my understanding of high availability systems, redundancy, and fault tolerance.
 The simplicity of Docker Swarm suited my small-scale environment perfectly, while the Raspberry Pi provided an accessible and powerful platform for experimentation.
-Moving forward, I feel more confident in applying these principles to larger, more complex systems, andI look forward to expanding the number of services I will run on the cluster.
+Moving forward, I feel more confident in applying these principles to larger, more complex systems, and I look forward to expanding the number of services I will run on the cluster.